pulumi/docs/content/tutorials/esc-version-tagging/index.md

 ## Change the setting's value, produce a new version

 Every change to a configuration value in an ESC environment produces a new, immutable snapshot of the environment.
-These snapshots are called [_versions_](/docs/esc/environments/versioning/) and they're indexed numerically.
+These snapshots are called [_versions_](/docs/esc/environments/versioning/) and are indexed numerically.

-As of now, your `dev` environment has two versions:  version `1`, which is empty (every environment starts out this way) and version `2`, which contains a single setting (for `motd`).
-You can see this reflected in the Pulumi Cloud console as well after clicking into the `dev` environment and navigating to the Versions tab:
+As of now, your `dev` environment has two versions:  version `1`, the empty starting point, and version `2`, which contains a single setting (for `motd`).
+You can see this in the Pulumi Cloud console by clicking into the `dev` environment and navigating to the Versions tab:

 ![A screenshot showing two revisions of the MOTD setting](./two-revisions.png)